MazinLab/MKIDPipeline/README.md

 Use Cases
 1. Getting a FITS image/scube with an appropriate WCS solution
    1. Here WCS makes sense as either the time window midpoint or start
-   2. We thin impremented correctly
+   2. We think implemented correctly
    3. When  these images are to be used by drizzler
       1. timebins are how to break up a dwell, larger than a dwell doesn't make sense
-      2. wcs timesteps have an effective lower bound below which the resutling coadded spot size is limited by the PSF, In non adi mode (where you don't want blurring) with timebins
+      2. wcs timesteps have an effective lower bound below which the resulting coadded spot size is limited by the PSF, In non adi mode (where you don't want blurring) with timebins
       3. control whether or not you see the fields aligned in the steps or not
       4. control whether or not north aligned